allthingsnew/grid-it/README.md

 * `.container`: The container inside which your entire grid will reside.
 * `.row`: The container to house columns.
-* `.col`: Any column gets this class in conjunction with one of the number classes below.
+* `.col`, `.cols`: Any column gets this class in conjunction with one of the number classes below.

-*Note: these match the variables above.*
+*Note: these will match the names set in the variables above.*

 **Row Extensions**